 For today, we have a fun cross between science activity and an invitation to play – we made a volcano and played with dinosaurs, trying to rescue them from lava pouring out of a volcano!
 Now, doesn’t that sound like fun?

-We used everything we had at home for this activity, I prepared a batch of cinnamon scented playdough for dirt (because it turns out brown) and girls covered a high glass with it to turn it into a volcano.
-I prepared for them glasses with soda bicarbonate, vinegar (we used diluted) and food coloring (red and green).
-They had pipettes for vinegar and food coloring, and little spoons for soda bicarbonate.
-And dinos, of course!
+I prepared a batch of cinnamon scented playdough for dirt (because it turns out brown) and girls covered a high glass with it to turn it into a volcano.

 We had a neon dinosaurs, but few days ago, my daughters decided that dinosaurs are not in the right color, so they painted them all brown.
 Ha!
 They love to paint all of their plastic little figurines and My Littlest Pets very often turn out in different colors!

 I started the activity showing them how to pour soda and vinegar and showing them how they reach together.
 They were amazed and insisted doing it by themselves.

 For next hour, they were pouring a bit of soda, then a bit of food coloring, now add vinegar and so on.

 It took some time for a volcano to start pouring lava on all sides of the “hill”.
 Now they found another fun thing to do!

 They had fun trying to move dinosaur and “rescue” them from pouring lava!
 It involved lots of screaming and overall, they enjoyed it very much.